Joshua Hoffeld Cell: 626.255.1255

 TOMY International, Oak Brook, IL

-Responsible for SEGA’s Sonic, Disney’s Miles from Tomorrowland and John Deere/Gear Force licensed toy lines; Brainstorming design concepts and create illustrations for design pitches; working with marketing team to come up with potential line architectures and ensuring that proposed items meet all tooling and R&D budgets.
+Responsible for SEGA’s Sonic, Nature Cat, Coke Bears, Disney’s Miles from Tomorrowland and John Deere/Gear Force licensed toy lines; Brainstorming design concepts and create illustrations for design pitches; working with marketing team to come up with potential line architectures and ensuring that proposed items meet all tooling and R&D budgets.
 Managing Sonic line, communicating with the licensors to achieve product accurate representations of all the characters while maintain a design within the target price point; communicating with the Far East engineering team and ensuring that all safety and production issues are addressed without sacrificing the integrity of the licensor approval sculpt.
 This position further honed the adaptive strategy method skill.

 PRINCIPAL DESIGNER January 2006 - Present